What is SMS Marketing? Strategy, Tips & Benefits

 1. Welcome offers

-Although 75% of customers want to receive offers via SMS, most businesses tend to only send a welcome email.
+Although 75% of customers want to receive offers via SMS, many businesses still only send welcome offers via email.
 If you offer a registration incentive, sending a discount code or link via text can ensure your offer is seen, and the consumer will likely go ahead and use that 10 or 20 percent discount.

 2. New products